Coffee, Crude Tea Or Me?

 Crude Mottled?

-A crude model for Oil, pun intended… Economy minus ; Oil demand growth equal or minus vs last year; /CL and /RB Inventory plus vs. last year ; Price minus ; DUH.
+A crude model for oil, pun intended… Economy minus; Oil demand growth equal or minus vs. last year; /CL and /RB Inventory plus vs. last year; Price minus; DUH.
 Jeffrey P. Snider points out similar logic here.
 Baring exogenic shock, oil is lacking upside impetus for prices until demand growth substantially shrinks inventory growth.

-Since Jan 1st, Crude has traversed from $54 to $42 or 22% and is at the price seen early last November.
+Since Jan.
+1st, crude has traversed from $54 to $42 or 22% and is at the price seen early last November.
 This was when OPEC and 10 other oil producing countries agreed to production cuts to combat a growing supply glut and push the market up.

 Funny thing, OPEC just met again to extend those production cuts.
 Coincidence?
 Invoke Leroy Jethro Gibbs Rule 39.
-And last weeks resulting declines in oil?
+And last week's resulting declines in oil?
 What do you expect when the Iranian oil minister opens his mouth about production cuts of 1.8Mbp, and says "reaching an accord to deepen the cuts would be difficult".

 Why would he say that?
 Last week's appointment of new Saudi Crown Prince Mohammed bin Salman, known for his combative political and economic policies against fellow OPEC member Iran, placed the future of the supply cutting plan under increased uncertainty.